mvolkmann/blog/src/meteor.md

 The same code can be used in client or server code when the Meteor "insecure" package is installed.
+The starter app includes this.
-(Later we will look at securing Meteor applications.)
+Later we will look at securing Meteor applications.

-When run server-side, this code creates a MongoDB collection and populates it.
+If the code above is run in the server, it creates a MongoDB collection and populates it.
-When run client-side, it creates a client-side cache using the "Minimonogo" library which provides an in-memory JavaScript implementation of the MongoDB API.
+If the code above is run in the client, it creates a client-side cache using the "Minimonogo" library which provides an in-memory JavaScript implementation of the MongoDB API.

-Client code must subscribe to a publication in order to receive updates from the server.
+Minimongo in the client is automatically kept in sync with MongoDB in the server when the "autopublish" package is installed.
+The starter app includes this.
+Later we will look at removing this.
+When "autopublish" is not installed, the server must publish documents from collections and the client must subscribe documents of interest.
 This keeps the client-side cache (implemented by Minimongo) in sync with a subset of the data in MongoDB on the server.
-This is accomplished by using the Meteor Distributed Data Protocol (DDP) to send WebSocket messages in both directions.
+The underlying mechanism that supports this is the Meteor Distributed Data Protocol (DDP) which sends WebSocket messages in both directions.

+### Local Collections

 It is also possible to create a "local collection" that only exists on the client or on the server.